 Hiring: Concrete Placement & Equipment Operator

-Class A CDL & desire to get things done required.
+Requires a Class A CDL and a desire to get things done attitude.

-This position requires employees to drive and operate equipment such as concrete placement pumps, conveyors, semi’s, dump trucks, skid loaders, tractors, etc.
+This position requires employees to drive and operate equipment such as concrete placement pumps, conveyors, semi trucks, dump trucks, skid loaders, tractors, etc.

 Hiring: Skilled Concrete Foundation & Flatwork Crew Members

-We are always looking to add great new employees to the Kurk Concrete Crews including: wall laborers, flatwork laborers, flatwork finishes, and more.
+We are always looking to add individuals with a great attitude and williness to work to join the Kurk Concrete Crews.
+Specific positions include: wall laborers, flatwork laborers, flatwork finishes, and more.

-Are you looking for a life long career?
-Or maybe looking to make a career change to something a little different?
-If you’re ready to learn a new skill set, the Kurk Crew is looking for you!
-Construction skills and safety training is provided on the job with experienced foreman in our excavation, site utilities, concrete flatwork, concrete foundation divisions.
+Are you looking for a life-long career?
+Or looking to do something a little different?
+If you’re ready to learn a new skill set, consider joining the Kurk Crew!
+Construction skills and safety training is provided on- the-job with experienced foreman in our excavation, site utilities, concrete flatwork, concrete foundation divisions.

-Email your resume to [email protected] or stop in our office to fill our an application.
+Email your resume to [email protected] or stop in our office to fill out an application.

 The groundbreaking at the Whitetail Ridge senior and multifamily development in Paddock Lake on Thursday August 23rd, kicked off the construction of 50 senior apartments, 10 townhomes, and new single family home sites in Kenosha County, WI.